Sleep and recovery in the workplace

 Everyone Health Staffordshire

-Everyone Health Staffordshire offer a free healthy lifestyle service to Staffordshire residents.
+Everyone Health Staffordshire offers a free healthy lifestyle service to Staffordshire residents.
 This includes support to help people lose weight, get more active and stop smoking, plus support for people who feel lonely or isolated.
 Please note, some restrictions do apply.

 They also offer a free healthy workplace service to some businesses in Staffordshire, to support employees to stay healthy.
 Restrictions do apply, so please contact Everyone Health to discuss if your business may be eligible.